blender/blender/doc/python_api/rst/info_quickstart.rst

 This is an intentional part of the API design.
-The Blender/Python API can't create Blender data that exists outside the main Blender database (accessed through :mod:`bpy.data`), because this data is managed by Blender (save/load/undo/append... etc).
+The Blender Python API can't create Blender data that exists outside the main Blender database (accessed through :mod:`bpy.data`), because this data is managed by Blender (save, load, undo, append, etc).

-Data is added and removed via methods on the collections in :mod:`bpy.data`, eg:
+Data is added and removed via methods on the collections in :mod:`bpy.data`, e.g:

    >>> mesh = bpy.data.meshes.new(name="MyMesh")
    >>> print(mesh)